nabarcala/Python-and-Flask-Ex/README.md

 ## Acknowledgments
-* [Miguel Grinberg's Mega Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
+* [Miguel Grinberg's Flask Mega Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
 I began with the basics of this web application using this Mega Tutorial.